STAND. COM. REP. NO. 320

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 636, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 636, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Public Safety that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 456 and recommends that it pass Second Reading and be referred to the Committee on Judiciary.